MikeiLL/WordPress-Plugin-Boilerplate/README.md

-# WordPress Plugin Boilerplate
+# WordPress Plugin Boilerplate with Namespace and Autoloader Support

-A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.
+This is a fork of the [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) project and adds support for Namespaces and Autoloader.
+It requires PHP 5.6 and greater.

 ## Contents

-The WordPress Plugin Boilerplate includes the following files:

-* `.gitignore`.
-Used to exclude certain files from the repository.
-* `CHANGELOG.md`.
-The list of changes to the core project.
-* `README.md`.
-The file that you’re currently reading.
-* A `plugin-name` directory that contains the source code - a fully executable WordPress plugin.
+The `wp-plugin-name` directory contains the source code - a fully executable WordPress plugin.

 ## Features